« Return to Thoughts

 Traditions and the unreachable essence of logic

-- Model theory and the Tarski’s classical truth isn’t satisfying when we want to understand the idea of proof.
-In the same kind, Frege’s predicate logic was very useful as a formalisation of natural language but as a logic, it was very opaque and limited.
-The “why” and the dyanmics/mechanics of proofs was lacking.
+- model theory and the Tarski’s classical truth is not satisfying when we want to understand the idea of proof.
+In the same fashion, Frege’s predicate logic was very useful but very opaque and limited.
+The why and the computational side of proofs was lacking.

-- with Hilbert’s formalism, logic appears as something written down as mere symbols by following conventions checked mechanically/computationally.
-Despite the interesting idea of mechanical checking, all explanaitons of logic were external because of these conventions.
+- With Hilbert’s formalism, logic appears as something written down as mere symbols by following conventions checked mechanically/computationally.
+Despite the interesting idea of mechanical checking, all explanations of logic were external because of these conventions.

-- with Heyting’s formalisation of intuitionistic logic coming from the more general BHK interpretation, proofs corresponds to functions/programs.
-This very interesting idea is limited by the fact that now, it is the idea of “correct proof” we can doubt: the correct proofs are the ones we defined to be correct.
-The “how” or the “proof of the proof” is lacking.
-In the same kind, with the categorical interpretation of logic, we start from predefined entities such as objects and morphisms having certain properties.
-The study of logic thus starts from a primitive definitions of logic.
+- With Heyting’s formalisation of intuitionistic logic related to the more general BHK interpretation, proofs correspond to functions/programs.
+This very interesting idea is limited by the fact that now, it is the idea of “correct proof” we can doubt of: the correct proofs are the ones defined to be correct.
+The how or the “proof of the proof” is lacking.
+In the same fashion, with the categorical interpretation of logic, we start from predefined entities such as objects and morphisms having certain properties.
+The study of logic thus starts from primitive definitions of logic.

 Revolution and the chaotic existence of logic

-The idea of Blind Spot (to which Girard often referred to) is close to the epistemological rupture of Bachelard and Althusser where linear logic’s proof-nets can be understood as a paradigm shift in the sense of Kuhn.
-The idea suggests that our access to knowledge is obtruded by obstacles we have to remove in order to access to the “reality” of a concept.
+The idea of Blind Spot (to which Girard often referred to and which is reminiscent of Bachelard and Althusser’s epistemological rupture) suggests that our access to knowledge is obtruded by obstacles we have to remove in order to access the “reality” of a concept.
 A science evolves by “revolutions” and doubt of its prior foundations.
 Although this idea can be vague, it seems rather relevant in the context of formal logic.
-The idea is that our understanding of logic is -not wrong- but biased and living in a closed world preventing us from reaching its hidden mechanisms (the blinds spots).
+The idea is that our understanding of logic is -not wrong- but biased and living in a closed world preventing us from reaching its hidden mechanisms.
 If we take any logical system, its proofs are limited to its rules and formulas (what Girard calls “bunker”).
 How can we free logic from our preconceived understanding of it?

-The logical space is the space in which logical objects (relatively to a given context) live.
-The first satisfying materialisation of proofs as mathematical objects comes with the natural deduction and the sequent calculus of Gentzen.
+The logical space is the space in which logical objects (relatively to a given context) live in.
+The first satisfying materialisation of proofs as mathematical objects comes with Gentzen’s natural deduction and sequent calculus.
 The space of proofs is made of well-formed trees constructed with rules.
-This space is very restricted because we cannot materialise wrong proofs and study the effect of their existence.
+This space is very restricted because we cannot materialise wrong proofs and study the effects/implications of their existence.
 We can say that this space is opaque in some sense.
-Linear Logic extended the logical space by making explicit the management of resources in reasoning.
+Linear logic extended the logical space by making explicit the management of resources in reasoning.
 We obtain two conjunctions, two disjunctions and two connectives ? and ! related to the management of hypotheses as resources.
 Later, proof-nets, first seen as a syntactic convenience, actually constitutes a further extension of the logical space.
 Proofs are now very general hypergraphs linking formulas.
 Some proofs are wrong and others are correct.
 We can distinguish them with a correctness criterion (typically Danos-Regnier’s one) by testing them with an appropriate set of tests.
-The Geometry of Interaction programme of Girard goes even further by representing Danos-Regnier’s correction graphs by the same kind of object as proofs.
+Girard’s Geometry of Interaction programme goes even further by representing Danos-Regnier’s correction graphs by the same kind of object as proofs.
 The Transcendental Syntax is the natural successor of that logical exploration.
 As we will see, it lies on a strong conceptual knitting.
 This knitting seems to be an interesting update of Kant’s epistemology taking computation into account.